geekodour/o/content/personal_lists/quotes.md

     -   Joy is jumping into puddle
     -   Happiness is seeing your son jump in a puddle
     -   Satisfaction is knowing that you jumped into a puddle
+-   Somebody once described balance to me as three buckets filled with water.
+One for career, a second for physical health, and a third for social and family life.
+At any point, one bucket might be running low.
+But as long as the overall water level is high enough, things should be fine.
+Importantly: the water represents your level of satisfaction, not the hours you spend.

 ## Creating {#creating}